How to Reduce Traffic Noise in My Backyard?

 However, there was no use in hiding in the house.
 I wanted to try and find a solution.
 I wanted my backyard back no matter what it takes.

 I found some solutions.
-Most of them have a lot to do with choosing the right fence.
+Most of them have a lot to do with choosing the right fence as this had a huge impact when I tried to reduce traffic noise.

 So if you have a similar problem to mine, maybe I can help you bring your little piece of heaven on Earth back to you.